Highbury14/WordPress/wp-content/plugins/gutenslider/readme.txt

 We are happy to extend Gutenslider to our users' needs.
 Just contact us on our website at [https://gutenslider.org](https://gutenslider.org) and we will see what we can do.

 = What is Gutenberg =

 To get the full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme then install the Gutenberg WordPress plugin or simply update your site to WordPress 5.0.
 That’s it! 💥

+= Can I have Gutenslider in my language =

+You can contribute to translating Gutenslider for you and all other users of your language here: https://translate.wordpress.org/projects/wp-plugins/gutenslider/ .
+Just submit your translations and once they are accepted, Gutenslider will immediately work in your language.

 == Screenshots ==